-I’m asking you to re-elect me as your representative on Kempsey Shire Council.
-I have been a unifying influence, working effectively with a diverse team of Councillors to benefit the community.
-I’ll maintain my Arthur Bain triple A rating being Authentic, Accessible and Accountable – from the mountains to the sea.
+I am honoured to have been elected as your representative on Kempsey Shire Council.
+I am a unifying influence, working effectively with a diverse team of Councillors to benefit the community.
+I am maintaining my Arthur Bain triple A rating being Authentic, Accessible and Accountable – from the mountains to the sea.

 I have seen firsthand the impact of inequity and social exclusion.
 I have experience in community consultation, listening to, and acting on, the needs of community members.
 I have listened to groups who feel disenfranchised by their lack of influence with Council.
 I am confident that listening to and being accountable to the local community is part of my makeup and is what the people of Kempsey expect from a Councillor.
 I want the community to be aware of issues that will impact them and feel confident that their views have been considered.